revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/SQL/Queries.md

 ---

-6. How do you select everything in a table in SQL?
+6. How do you retrieve all the data from a  table in SQL?

 <details><summary><b>MySQL</b></summary>